asreview/asreview/docs/source/features/screening.rst

 Statistics Panel
 ----------------

-For unlabelled data the software offers some insightful graphs to keep track of your screening process so far.
+For unlabeled data the software offers some insightful graphs to keep track of your screening process so far.
 To open the statistics panel:

 1. Open ASReview LAB.